arrigonialberto86/funtime/var_inference.md

 ## Variational inference in PyMC3

-Enough for theory, in recent years some libraries have been produced that do an amazing job at solving this kind of problems without starting from scratch (although I think it is always beneficial to try to understand things from first principles).
+Enough for theory, we can solve this kind of problems without starting from scratch (although I think it is always beneficial (to try) to understand things from first principles).
 I will show you now how to run a Bayesian logistic regression model, i.e. how to turn the formulas you have seen above in executable Python code that uses Pymc3's ADVI implementation as workhorse for optimization.
 What is remarkable here is that performing variational inference with Pymc3 is as easy as running MCMC, as we just need to specificy the functional form of the distribution to characterize.